zitadel/zitadel/docs/docs/guides/trainings/supportservice/recurring.md

 ## ZITADEL Support Refresher

 In this session you can refresh knowledge about existing and gain experience with new features of ZITADEL to keep the quality of your support high.
-We recommend one day training per support staff.
+We recommend an one day training per support staff.

 **Audience**: 1st / 2nd Level Support Staff, Solution Owner, QA Manager (optional)
 **Duration**: 1 day / support staff